whuak/whuak.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a year-1 PhD student in Computer Science Engineering at Hong Kong University of Science and Technology (HKUST), advised by [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
-Currently, I am working with [Dr. Haoran Li](https://hlibt.student.ust.hk/) on LLM safety and privacy, solving the problem via incentivizing legal compliance reasoning.
+Currently, I am working with [Dr. Haoran Li](https://hlibt.student.ust.hk/) on LLM safety and privacy.
 During my undergraduate studies, I had the fortune of working with [Prof. Minhao Cheng](https://cmhcbb.github.io/) on backdoor attack on object detection models.

 If you are interested in my works or would like to collaborate with me, please feel free to contact me via email (whuak at connect dot ust dot hk).

-This webpage is last updated on **2025/08/22**.
+This webpage is last updated on **2025/09/29**.

 Research Interests
 ======
-- LLM General Reasoning
+My research interest lies on the intersection of LLM reasoning and safety/privacy.
+Currently, I am working on:
+- LLM Safety through the Lens of Compliance: [Compliant Reasoner](https://arxiv.org/abs/2509.22250).
-- LLM Privacy and Safety
+- LLM Contextual Integrity Reasoning: [Context Reasoner](https://arxiv.org/abs/2505.14585) and [PrivaCI-Bench](https://arxiv.org/abs/2505.14590).
-- Legal NLP
+- Trustworthy Agent Protocol with Top-down Overseeing: [MCIP](https://arxiv.org/abs/2505.14590).

 Education
 ======